 A short is a brief presentation relating a media item to a theory or concept.
-Choose a media item and tell how it relates to a theory or concept related to peace/war/violence/nonviolence (see examples under "Concepts and theories").
+Choose a media item and tell how it relates to a theory or concept related to peace/war/violence/nonviolence (see examples under "Concepts and theories," page 3).

-Your media item is a newspaper or magazine article, video clip, email message, webpage, photo, etc. Tell a little bit about the item, for example who created it, where it's available, how you found it and what its significance is.
+Your media item can be a newspaper or magazine article, video clip, email message, webpage, photo, blog, tweet, etc. Tell a little bit about the item, for example who created it, where it's available, how you found it and what its significance is.
 You're welcome to supplement the media item with others.

-You should also discuss at least two sources, such as books or scholarly articles, about the theory/concept.
+You should also discuss at least two sources - normally books or scholarly articles - about the theory/concept.
 Tell what these sources say as well as giving the full references.